dmontgomeryNREL/FuelLib-NREL/docs/groupcontribution.rst

 .. automethod:: GroupContributionMethod.groupContribution.density
    :noindex:

-The density of the *i-th* compond is given by
+The density of the *i-th* compound is given by

 .. math::
    \rho_i = \frac{M_{w,i}}{V_{m,i}}.